awillinger-tgm/roast/README.rst

   unable to autowire the SessionFactory to Hibernate.
   This was caused because the configuration class was in the wrong package.
   After solving these problems, Hibernate works like a charm.
+- We first had problems figuring out how to actually correctly send messages to the ReST server, but figured it out later.
+  You simply send the message with the same attributes as the class is defined.
 - We first tried to use the same class for Hibernate and for the XML output in the SOA project (the one for XML gets auto-generated when parsing the XSD definitions).
   Unfortunately, this did not work either, as Hibernate uses java.util.Date, but XML